Chevron profit surges 26% on higher output, termination fee

 HOUSTON (Reuters) - Chevron Corp reported a 26.3% jump in quarterly profit on Friday, as higher oil and gas production and a one-time breakup fee from its failed bid for a rival more than offset lower energy prices and a rise in expenses.

-Results benefited from a $1 billion fee it received after Occidental Petroleum’s intercepted its deal to buy Anadarko Petroleum with a winning $38 billion bid.
+Results benefited from a $1 billion fee it received after Occidental Petroleum wrecked its $33 billion deal to buy Anadarko Petroleum with a winning $38 billion bid.
 The termination fee added $720 million to the quarter’s profit, Chevron said.

 Its U.S. shale production rose 21% during the quarter, but was overshadowed by sharply weaker oil and gas prices.
 Like many of its rivals, Chevron also reported declining profits in its refining and chemicals units.

+“Upstream earnings were slightly ahead of expectations, while downstream earnings came in slightly below, leaving net income in line” with forecasts,” said RBC analyst Biraj Borkhataria.

+Shares were up a fraction at $120.76 in morning trading.
+The stock is up about 11% year to date.

-Chevron abandoned its pursuit of Anadarko in May, refusing to increase its $33 billion bid, saying it would not back down from a pledge to dilute the returns it promised investors.
+Chevron abandoned its pursuit of Anadarko in May, refusing to increase its bid, saying it would not back down from a pledge not to dilute the returns it promised investors.
+Occidental this week said it expects to quickly close the purchase after Anadarko shareholders vote on Aug.
+8.

 The second-largest U.S. oil and natural gas producer’s daily production of oil and gas rose 9.1% to 3.08 million barrels, a record for the company.
 Its production in the Permian Basin, the top U.S. shale field, rose 21.5% over a the same period a year ago.